WorldCereal/worldcereal-classification/README.md

 ## How to cite

-If you use the WorldCereal classification package in your work, please cite it as follows:
+If you use WorldCereal resources in your work, please cite it as follows:

 ```bibtex